-JHL wants to look after its members, which is why we’ve given a service promise.
+JHL wants to look after its members, which is why we’ve given a service promise (in finnish).
 We are present in your workplace and take care of things smoothly.
 It’s easy to get in touch with us, we listen to our members when encountering them and agree on how to take the matter forward together.

 Trade Union JHL is made up of branches, Union Council, Executive Committee, central office and regional offices.
 The organisational member unions are JHL’s negotiation partners, the unemployment fund and JHL Institute are an important part of JHL’s services.

 History of JHL in brief